tue-ees-5xwg0/assignments/assignment_2/README.md

 # Assignment 2: Power Grid Model

-In Assignment 2 we are going to write a power grid analysis module with [`power-grid-model`](https://power-grid-model.readthedocs.io/en/stable/) as the calculation core.
+In Assignment 2 we are going to write a power grid calculation module with [`power-grid-model`](https://power-grid-model.readthedocs.io/en/stable/) as the calculation core.
 We describe here the input of your task, and the expected functionalities.